rrra/www/content/nets/preamble.md

 date = "2015-11-19T08:51:16-06:00"
 title = "RRRA Sunday VHF Net Preamble" categories = [ "Public Service" ]
-tags = [ "ARES" ]
+tags = [ "ARES", "NCS" ]
 +++

 > Good evening!
-This is (**call**) opening the Red River Radio Amateurs'
+This is (**call**) opening the Red River Radio Amateurs
 > Sunday Night VHF/UHF Net.
-My name is (**first name**), and I will be your
+My name is (**first name**), and I will be
-> net control operator this evening.
+> your net control operator this evening.
 >
-> This net meets every Sunday night at 9:00 p.m. local time on the
+> This net meets every Sunday night at 9:00 p.m. local time on the W0ILO
-> frequency of 145.350 MHz and 444.875 MHz on a repeater with a 123.0 Hz
-> PL tone.
-It is intended for the passing of traffic and in general for
+> linked repeater system.
+It is intended for the passing of traffic
-> the betterment of amateur radio.
-This is a public service net
+> and in general for the betterment of amateur radio.
+This is a public
-> affiliated with the Amateur Radio Emergency Service, the ARES Division
+> service net affiliated with the Amateur Radio Emergency Service, the
-> of the American Radio Relay League.
+> ARES Division of the American Radio Relay League.
 >
 > This net will be conducted in two parts: a formal portion to handle
 > traffic and an informal portion for general comments.
 This is a